phage-nz/infosec-bazaar/spamtrap/readme.md

     - Navigate to System > TLS (SSL) Certificates.
 Issue certificates using Lets Encrypt for all of your domains.
 Optional: use your own CA issued certificates.
 Important: do not use self-signed certificates.
     - Navigate to Mail > Aliases.
 Create a 'Catch-All' alias for your domain that forwards to admin@\<your domain\> (e.g. admin@example.com).
 This will send mail to ANY alias that you make to admin@\<your domain\>, without the requirement to make an inbox for it.
 - Log on to the webmail interface using admin@\<your domain\> and the password you configured during setup, at https://mail.<your domain\>/mail
+    - Navigate to Settings > 2-Factor Authentication.
+Tick 'Activate'.
+Click 'Show secret' and then 'Save'.
+Finally, click 'Show QR code ' to retrieve your QR code that you can scan into Google Authenticator.
     - Send and receive some test emails.
 Ensure that you include Windows Live and Gmail in your tests.

 #### Operation ####